oalles/mtc/README.md

 ###Configuration
 1. A `DocumentHandler` implementation to manage each document being consumed from the database.
 2. A MTCConfiguration object with:
-	- A [MongoCLient](http://api.mongodb.org/java/3.0/com/mongodb/MongoClient.html) instance to provide connection to MongoDb .
+	- A [MongoClient](http://api.mongodb.org/java/3.0/com/mongodb/MongoClient.html) instance to provide connection to MongoDb .
 	- A database and a collection name.
 	- Optionally, set with an MTCPersistentTrackingConfiguration instance.

-# Usage:
+###Sample of Usage:
 see [Simple Message Broker](https://github.com/oalles/smb)